entelect-incubator/.NET/Phase 7/Dashboard/MVC/Step 1/README.md

 ![RestaurantModel](2020-12-24-00-25-23.png)

-For pictures you need to reference the Picture Controller in Pezza.Api
+For pictures you need to reference the Picture Controller in Api

 Index() Method add the following after var entities